PlaidCloud/website/content/en/docs/setup/production-environment/windows/user-guide-windows-containers.md

 to Windows.

 The scheduler does not use the value of `.spec.os.name` when assigning Pods to nodes.
-You should use normal Kubernetes mechanisms for
+You should use normal PlaidCloud mechanisms for
 [assigning pods to nodes](/docs/concepts/scheduling-eviction/assign-pod-node/) to ensure that the control plane for your cluster places pods onto nodes that are running the appropriate operating system.